RJ Barrett: Junior year (2016–17)

-Junior year (2017–18)
+Senior year (2017–18)

 On July 31, 2017, Barrett reclassified to the 2018 class because he believed he was "ready to move up and to be in college a year earlier."
 Entering the 2017–18 season, he was named to the USA Today High School Sports All-USA Preseason Team.
 In his season opener on November 28, 2017, Barrett led Montverde, ranked the No. 1 team in the nation by MaxPreps, with 29 points in a 97–55 win over The Rock School.
 On January 11, 2018, in a nationally televised match-up with Orlando Christian Prep, he scored 24 points.
 Barrett posted 22 points and 10 rebounds on January 15 to defeat Mater Dei High School at the Spalding Hoophall Classic.
 On March 23, he played in the Signature All-Canadian Showcase, which featured 24 top Canadian prospects.
 Later in the month, Barrett took part in the 2018 McDonald's All-American Boys Game, where he scored 26 points.

 In March 2018, Barrett was awarded the prestigious Morgan Wooten National Player of the Year award for "displaying outstanding character, showing leadership and embodying the values of a student athlete".
 One of the ways Barrett exhibited these attributes was by being involved in the Basketball Buddies Program of Montverde Academy, where he was in charge of mentoring young basketball athletes with their basketball skills, as well as advising them on how to manage their academics.

 In the 2017–18 season, he led the undefeated Montverde team to the Geico National boys’ basketball championship, recording 25 points and 15 rebounds in the championship game.

 Barrett scored a game-high 20 points to go along with nine rebounds, six assists and five steals at the 2018 Nike Hoop Summit and was named MVP.